eraofchaos/eraofchaos.github.io/units/Wolf Rider.md

 ---
 title: "Wolf Rider"
 permalink: /units/Wolf Rider/
-excerpt: "Wolf Raiders work as a team with their steeds, tamed giant wolves.
+excerpt: "Units Wolf Raiders work as a team with their steeds, tamed giant wolves.
 The sharp fangs and claws of the wolves terrify their enemies even more."
 unitID: 402
 last_modified_at: 2020-12-01
 lang: en